 - Complete monthly reporting for all CARE Act clients, including elective clients.

 - The first report will require the completion of all demographic information.
 All subsequent reports will pull this information forward, though the information is editable if information changes or becomes available.
-This information cannot be pulled from other sources, as the data dictionaries used do not match other state reporting data dictionaries, nor USCDI data dictionaries.

 - The client’s case status will determine which questions are visible and required based on the state reporting requirements.